scipy-2023-image-analysis/tutorial/napari-workshops/notebooks/manual_annotation.md

 ## Annotating dividing and non-dividing cells using the points layer

-One simple task that a biologist or bioimage analyst might be interseted in annotating each cell as diving or non-dividng.
+One simple task that a biologist or bioimage analyst might be interested in annotating each cell as diving or non-dividng.

 In order to do this we are going to add two points layers to the viewer, one called `dividing` and one called `non-dividing` and set some basic properties on these layers.